awsdocs/amazon-connect-admin-guide/doc_source/edit-users-in-bulk.md

 # Edit users in bulk<a name="edit-users-in-bulk"></a>

+This topic explains how to edit user records using the Amazon Connect user interface\.
+To edit user records programmatically, see [UpdateUserIdentityInfo](https://docs.aws.amazon.com/connect/latest/APIReference/API_UpdateUserIdentityInfo.html) in the *Amazon Connect API Reference Guide*\.
+To use the CLI, see [update\-user\-identity\-info](https://docs.aws.amazon.com/cli/latest/reference/connect/update-user-identity-info.html)\.

 1. Log in to Amazon Connect with an Admin account, or an account assigned to a security profile that has permissions to edit user accounts\.

 1. In Amazon Connect, on the left navigation menu, choose **Users**, **User management**\.